FRAMAX444/Knowledge-Distillation/README.md

 📊 **Comprehensive Evaluation:** Evaluate the effectiveness of the distillation process across various datasets and model architectures.

 ## 🚀 The project
-📓 Have fun reading my notebook, with the markdowns to acconpany your travel in the realm of Knowledge distillation
+📓 Have fun reading my notebook, with the markdowns to accompany your travel in the realm of Knowledge distillation

 ## 🤝 Contributing
 I welcome contributions to this project!
 If you have suggestions or find bugs, please contact me on my email.
 You can find it in my bio